phase2682/SOTA_TriBander_LCD/README.md

 # SOTA_TriBander_LCD
-Adding LCD to the SOTA  Tri-Bander CW transceiver
+Replacing the LED display with a LCD on the SOTA  Tri-Bander CW transceiver